 Request Details We seek 3 or 3x2m portable training goals.
 We don't have any junior size only the senior size.
 We did have some but broken/rusted and unsafe.
 Community Benefit A grant is needed to support the purchase of these items because our organization may not have the financial resources to cover the costs independently.
 As a nonprofit or community-based group, our funding is often limited, and a grant will help us ensure that all participants have access to the equipment they need, regardless of their financial background.
 Without this support, we risk excluding potential players and limiting the growth of our program.
 A grant will enable us to maintain the quality and accessibility of our soccer program, fostering inclusivity, sportsmanship, and the development of young athletes in our community.
 The primary beneficiaries of the equipment will be the players in our soccer program, ranging from youth to adult participants.
 These individuals, many of whom come from diverse socioeconomic backgrounds, will directly benefit from having access to quality uniforms and equipment.
 The benefits for the players include: 1.
-Improved Performance: Proper gear, including shoes and balls, ensures tha players can practice and compete at their full potential, leading to better performance on the field.
-Enhanced Safety: High-quality protective gear reduces the risk of injuries, providing a safer environment for all participants, especially during intense training sessions or matches.
-Increased Confidence: Wearing matching uniforms fosters a sense of pride and unity within the team, helping players feel like they are part of a cohesive group which boosts their confidence and motivation.4.
-Encouraging Participation: For players who may not have the financial means to purchase their own equipment, the availability of provided gear ensures that they are not excluded from the program and can participate fully, regardless of financial circumstances.
+Improved Performance: Proper gear, including shoes and balls, ensures that players can practice and compete at their full potential, leading to better performance on the field.
+2. Enhanced Safety: High-quality protective gear reduces the risk of injuries, providing a safer environment for all participants, especially during intense training sessions or matches.
+3. Increased Confidence: Wearing matching uniforms fosters a sense of pride and unity within the team, helping players feel like they are part of a cohesive group, which boosts their confidence and motivation.
+4. Encouraging Participation: For players who may not have the financial means to purchase their own equipment, the availability of provided gear ensures that they are not excluded from the program and can participate fully, regardless of financial circumstances.
 5. Community Engagement: The benefit extends beyond the players themselves, as having well-equipped teams helps promote a sense of community involvement, teamwork, and sportsmanship, which strengthens the overall support for our program.
-In short the equipment will support our players' development, health, and sense of belonging within the organization.
+I

-- April 2025 Total Beneficiaries 120 junior kids Total Project Cost \$ 2700.00 Knox Beneficiaries 20 Total Amount Requested \$ 2700.00
+Total Beneficiaries 120 junior kids Total Project Cost \$ 2700.00 Knox Beneficiaries 20 Total Amount Requested \$ 2700.00